-Coronary heart disease is the most common.
+Coronary Artery Disease is the most common type of heart disease.
 It occurs from the narrowing of Coronary arteries that supply the heart.
-As plague forms within the arteries, they become thinner becoming more difficult for blood to flow through, a condition known as atherosclerosis.
-Plague is a combination of cholesterol and other products that are no longer useful in the body.
-For persons with this condition, their heart does not receive the required nutrients and oxygen.
-The condition builds up over time causing weakening of heart muscles.
+As plague forms within the arteries, they become thinner, making it more difficult for blood to flow through, known as atherosclerosis.
+A plague is a combination of cholesterol and other products that are no longer useful in the body.
+For persons with coronary heart disease, their heart does not receive the required nutrients and oxygen.
+The condition builds up over time, causing the weakening of heart muscles.
 The individual is also at a high risk of developing other complications such as arrhythmia and heart failure.

-A congenital heart disease is an inborn heart defect.
-There are different types of congenital heart defects affecting the valves, blood vessels and the heart walls.
-Some of these conditions are treated soon after birth leading to full recovery while others persist for a lifetime.
-Congenital heart diseases are either cyanotic congenital heart disease or acyanotic congenital heart disease depending on whether the condition affects oxygen levels.
+Congenital heart disease is an inborn heart defect.
+There are different congenital heart defects affecting the valves, blood vessels, and heart walls.
+Some of these conditions are treated soon after birth leading to full recovery, while others persist for a lifetime.
+Congenital heart diseases are either cyanotic congenital heart disease or a cyanotic congenital heart disease depending on whether the condition affects oxygen levels.
 Cyanotic congenital heart diseases are associated with low oxygen levels.
 Acyanotic congenital diseases don’t affect oxygen levels in the individual.
 Some of these congenital heart abnormalities are detected during pregnancy through ultrasound.

 Some congenital heart defects are detected after birth.
 Their symptoms include:

 - Bluish tint in the baby’s lips, skin, toes, and fingers

 In some cases, the symptoms develop later in life, and they include: